 Any change in health status that will interfere with the student's long-term ability to perform during the didactic or clinical phases of the curriculum could lead to the need of the student to take a medical or hardship withdrawal.
-It will be the responsibility of the student to provide a letter from his/her/their healthcare provider addressing the specific restrictions and estimated duration of restrictions to the Dean of Students' Office.
+It will be the responsibility of the student to provide a letter from their healthcare provider addressing the specific restrictions and estimated duration of restrictions to the Dean of Students' Office.
 The student must notify their advisor and Program Director if they are pursuing any type of withdrawal through the Dean of Students' Office or Registrar.
-Please note that if a major graded activity failure(s) occurs or professionalism violation(s) occurs during this time of the health status change, the failure(s) or violation(s) will not be expunged from the student's record.
-If any course failures occur during this time of the health status change, the course failure will not be expunged from the student's record.
+Please note that if a major graded activity failure(s) occurs or professionalism violation(s) occurs, the failure(s) or violation(s) will not be expunged from the student's record.
+Thus, a student experiencing a health status change should communicate with program leadership and the Dean of Students' as soon as is possible to notify of the change and need to take a withdrawal.
+If any course failures occur prior to medical or hardship withdrawal, the course failure will not be expunged from the student's record.
 If a student returns to the curriculum after taking a medical or hardship withdrawal, all major graded activity failures and professionalism violations will remain on the student's record when they are reinstated to the program.
 The policy regarding student withdrawal can be found at the following URL: Medical Withdrawal Policy